-A game of bowls may be played on one rink
+A game of bowls may be played

-rinks.
+occupy several rinks.
 The game continues until either:

 When the game is restricted to one rink only it is called a single game, though the number of players on each side may vary from one to four, when the game is called:

 With 3 players on each side

 Note that (a) A single game means one game only, whereas a singles game means one player on each side.

 (b) A rink is that part of the green on which the game is played.